woocommerce/woocommerce-gateway-paypal-express-checkout/readme.txt

 == Screenshots ==

-1. Click the big button to connect, or the link to use sandbox mode.
-2. The settings panel once connected.
+1. Click the "Click Here to Set Up Your PayPal Account" button.
+If you want to test before goes live, you can switch the Environment, above the button, to Sandbox.
+2. API credentials will be set after Easy Setup.
+Or, you can set that manually.
 3. Checkout with PayPal directly from the Cart.
-4. Checkout with PayPal or Credit and Debit Cards.

 == Changelog ==

-= 1.0.0 =
+= 0.1.0 =
-* Initial release
+* Beta release